 EARMILK had the chance to speak with, owner and founder of Sound Relief Hearing Center, Dr. Julie Prutsman, who’s a tinnitus specialist at the forefront of her field.

 "Everyone has left a show at some point and has felt that headache or temporary ringing that eventually goes away.
 Each time that happens, it's actually a warning sign from the brain letting you know that the body is close or approaching permanent damage to the ear.” said Prutsman.
 “This damage is irreversible, we have no way of regenerating it and once it’s gone, it’s gone."

 For each time you've claimed, "It's alright, the ringing eventually goes away," and popped an Aspirin after a show, you've become one step closer to irreversible damage.
-Think of it as a 9 lives of a cat scenario.
-And it's not going to be fun when you’re last one is used up.
+Think of it as 9 lives of a cat scenario.
+It's not going to be fun when you’re last life is used up.